-Hunter: Patrick Kissel & Family
+HUNTERS: Patrick Kissel & Family

-Trip Taken: DIY Sitka Blacktail Deer and Mountain Goat on Kodiak Island
+HUNT: DIY Sitka Blacktail Deer and Mountain Goat on Kodiak Island

-Consultant: Patrick Kissel | OUTDOORS INTERNATIONAL
+CONSULTANT: Patrick Kissel | OUTDOORS INTERNATIONAL

 Fresh off a solo caribou hunt, we arrived in Larsen Bay via Cessna Caravan flight over the mountains from Kodiak City, Alaska.
 Once there we settled in at the lodge house and shot our rifles.
-We went out that afternoon as a bonus just to glass and try and find a good goat to make a plan.
+We went out that afternoon as a bonus just to glass and try and find a good mountain goat to make a plan.
 We didn’t see anything but the fog was rolling in over the mountain tops and I’m sure they were up there somewhere.

 We did see a really pretty cross fox right in town and otters, seals, and three humpback whales breeched all around the boat.
 That was really cool and something none of us had seen so close.

 The next day was calling for lots of rain so we decided to hunt for deer.
 Dad and I stayed low and AJ and Joel went high.